kmaaallen/unicorn-attractor-milestone/README.md

 ### The wireframes:
 I created the wireframes using the online tool [Figma](https://www.figma.com/) The initial wireframes can be viewed [here](https://github.com/kmaaallen/unicorn-attractor-milestone/blob/master/static/wireframes/Figma%20Unicorn.pdf).
+I ultimately decided to change the colour scheme during my development process as the dark background was a little too dark for my liking as I was navigating through the site.

 ### Design decisions
 #### Font

 - I wanted to keep the design of the site fairly simple so I kept to 'Helvetica Neue' which was the default font style.

 #### Colours

 - I also wanted to use web-safe colours where possible to keep the user experience consistent between browsers.
-- Using [color-hex](color-hex.com/216-web-safe-colors/) I chose a dark web safe colour as my base.
-Purple, #330066, this would be the main background colour.
-I then used [sessions](sessions,edu/color-calculator/) to generate a complimentary colour palette which included a green and a pink.
+- Using [color-hex](color-hex.com/216-web-safe-colors/) I initially chose a dark web safe colour as my base.
+Purple, #330066, I did use this in my final design but as an accent colour, by background colour ended up being #f9f9f9, which I still checked for contrast.
+I also used [sessions](sessions,edu/color-calculator/) to generate a complimentary colour palette which included a green and a pink.
 - Using https://www.colortools.net/color_make_web-safe.html I tried to match the green and pink to a web-safe colour and then checked the contrast using a [constrast checker](https://webaim.org/resources/contrastchecker/) to check which colours would work best together according to WCAG AA and WCAG AAA..
 - The final colour palette ended up being:
     Purple #330066
     Pink #CC0099
     Green #008500
     White #FFFFFF
+    Off White #F9F9F9
 - The rest of the palette is made up of two web safe greys.

 ## Features